 That sounds rather specific.
 What was “the rod” to which he was referring?

 From earliest times, family heads carried a “rod,” like a long walking stick.
 It was engraved with the family name, and it was a symbol of the authority of the one who carried it.
 If you’ve seen the old movie “The Ten Commandments,” you may recall the scene where Moses confronted Pharaoh.
 He had a long rod in his hand that was miraculously turned into a snake and, if you remember the scene, Pharaoh’s advisors were also holding rods.
-You may also know the story of how, after a rebellion against the authority of Moses and Aaron, Aaron’s rod miraculously flowered to indicate God’s approval of his appointment.
+You may also know the story of how, after a rebellion against the authority of Moses and Aaron, Aaron’s rod miraculously flowered to indicate God’s approval of his authority.

 So Solomon’s use of “the rod” refers only to the authority conferred on fathers to discipline their families.
 But why did he say ‘even if you beat him with it, he won’t die’?
 Well, think about a situation in which a child could die.
 Suppose your youngster were heading out into a busy street.
 Ideally, you’d like it if he would listen to your voice when you tell him to stop.
 If he doesn’t, would you say, ‘Well, I hate to yell at him…’ No!
 You’d do anything, up to and including physically hurting him, to snatch him out of the way of a speeding car.
 Why?
 Because hurting him is better than watching him die.
 So Solomon was saying that, even if you feel you are beating your child over the head with your authority – which may or may not include corporal punishment – even if all you can finally resort to is, “Because I said so!” it’s better your kids should live than die.